 Having studied landscape architecture at university, Ally spent the early years of her career designing outdoor spaces.
 Working at a small landscape architecture firm in Boston, she loved the design process — but couldn’t help feeling that something was missing.
+That’s when she started thinking about changing career paths.
 Not only was Ally seeking a more fast-paced, innovative environment; she also craved design opportunities that were iterative, based on analytics and data.

 Ally was keen to move from the outdoor landscape to the digital world, and had her sights set on UX.
 She knew that this would require a different skillset, but like many adult learners and career changers, she couldn’t afford to just quit her job and study full-time.

-Cue the CareerFoundry online bootcamp.
+Cue the CareerFoundry UX Design Program.
 With its adaptable schedule and remote setup, Ally found the flexibility she needed to transition her career in her free time.

 “During the course, I enjoyed the continuity of the project and how it touches on all aspects of the UX design process.
 The course gives you a great baseline knowledge to build on.
 I personally enjoyed wireframing task flows because it forced you to think holistically about the interaction you were creating.”